Copyright © 2019 Mediachance. All rights reserved.

 Local first

-Your data stays on your drive
+Your data stays on your drive.

 Fast & light

-Minimal overhead efficient code
+Minimal overhead efficient code, lean

 Private